 If you have been diagnosed with cancer, you have probably received at least one CT scan, before or during the course of your treatment, and possibly many more.

 CT scans are regularly used to plan radiotherapy, so they play an important role in cancer treatment.
-Doctors use CT scans to decide how much tissue will be exposed to radiation in order to treat tumours.
-A treatment plan is made, which includes margins around the tumour, to ensure the whole tumour is treated.
+Doctors use CT scans to decide how much tissue will be exposed to radiation in order to treat tumors.
+A treatment plan is made, which includes margins around the tumor, to ensure the whole tumor is treated.

 These planning margins inevitably expose healthy tissue to damaging radiation that can lead to side-effects after treatment, but by combining CT scans with other types of imaging, more precise treatment could potentially be delivered.

 Researchers from The Institute of Cancer Research have tested two imaging techniques that combine CT with other types of imaging in parts of the body where delivering precision radiotherapy is a challenge.
 This could help to improve radiotherapy planning compared with using standard CT scans on their own.

 A group of researchers led by Dr. Emma Harris and Dr. Susan Lalondrelle at the ICR and The Royal Marsden NHS Foundation Trust have looked at whether pairing CT scans with ultrasound images could produce more detailed images for planning cervical cancer treatment.